memo33/sc4pac-tools/README.md

   - `./sc4pac` on Linux or macOS

   If everything works, this displays a help message.
-- Install your first package:
+- Install your first package [memo:essential-fixes](https://memo33.github.io/sc4pac/channel/?pkg=memo:essential-fixes):
   - `sc4pac add memo:essential-fixes`
   - `sc4pac update`
 - Be aware that Simtropolis has a download limit of 20 files per day.